Berklee-in-the-Round: Nashville Comes to Boston

 At this recent session—the third installment of BITR Tuesdays—the supportive vibe was palpable, the audience clearly appreciative of the raw talent on display.
 The room was noticeably quiet, except in between songs.

 "You can really hear a pin drop.
 There's no one talking.
 Everyone's just listening," said Swiniarski.
 "I think the performers love that; it's kind of magical for them."

 Jaqui Stewart, a first-semester voice principal from Bainbridge Island, Washington, liked the intimacy of the experience.
-"I loved the set-up: all of us songwriters of different styles and backgrounds singing to each other much like a living room environment," she said.
+"I loved the set-up: all of us songwriters of different styles and backgrounds singing to each other [in a setting] much like a living room environment," she said.
 "Performing in an intimate setting like this helps songwriters be more expressive when they're singing and playing."

 Along with the performance aspect, BITR also provides a forum for the artists to network with each other and audience members.

 "In Nashville, it's a really great environment for songwriters to come share their work and also network," Swiniarski said.
 "It's a place where I met cowriters and things like that, so I really wanted to create that same kind of community here."

 Alumnus Patrik Gochez '10—who since graduation has been touring the Northeast and the U.K. with his band WhiteShoeBrownShoe—performed at the first BITR session and appreciated the additional exposure.
 "I thought the Berklee-in-the-Round session was a terrific place to workshop new or experimental material (as you are in the company of some very experiences and talented writers), and get a little bit of exposure among the younger Berklee crowd," said Gochez, whose debut album is due out in early 2012.
 "I managed to come away from the experience with both a handful of new fans/followers and also some great connections to open-minded writers."